 And in how many other types of soups do you order and pretty much expect a side of bean sprouts or a mountain of mixed herbs to go along with it?
 Bún nem nướng falls in line with the veggie train here.

 Bún nem nướng is actually similar to another recipe I shared with you before–bún thịt nướng.
 They share the same bed of rice noodles, lettuce and herbs, garnish and dipping sauce, with grilled pork as the protein.
-Some will argue the pork here is the star here, but the supporting cast completes the experience.
+The pork may be the highlight here, but this dish would be lacking without the rest of the ingredients.

 The texture of the nem nuong is affected by the fine grind of pork, the potato starch and the baking powder added.
 For a more predictable, fine-sized grind, you should ask your butcher to put your pork through the grinder four times.
 If you’re buying pre-packaged stuff you can wing it and use a food processor at home to achieve a finer pork paste.

-As for the potato starch, I got the one pictured below from a Vietnamese market, but you can buy any brand and you’ll be fine.
-For the baking powder, you should use Alsa baking powder.
+As for the potato starch, I got the one pictured below from a Vietnamese market, but you can buy any brand at your grocery store.

-Unlike most baking powders, this one is single-acting instead of double.
+Unlike most baking powders, this one is single-acting and not of double.
 If you find another single-acting brand go for it!

 Adding Sodium Nitrate?